maxseveryn/trust-and-rust/README.md

 # Trust&Rust

-A clean and responsive landing page designed for **Rust** game servers.
+Clean and responsive landing page designed for **Rust** game servers.
+Project developed in 2023 as part of a university assignment.

 ## Pages